Bliezard/Hi-ReactBro/README.md

 3. When Items Are Dynamic: If the number of items is dynamic (e.g., based on user input), a flex container can accommodate this complexity gracefully.

+# Redux ToolKit

+- install @reduxjs/toolkit and react-redux
+ => 1st package -> npm install @reduxjs/toolkit
+ => 2nd package -> npm i react-redux
+- Build our store
+- connect our store to our app
+- slice(cartSlice)
+- dispatch (action)
+- Selector

+# Type of actions inside a cart
+- Add an item in cart
+- Remove a item in cart
+- clear the cart

+# Actions : Are kind of API's to communicate with redux store